 Each year, millions of children are treated for injuries due to various accidents in the U.S., many of which were the result of another party’s negligence.
 Children are fragile and defenseless, and as much as we try to protect them, we cannot always keep them completely safe from every dangerous situation.
 And unfortunately, not only are children more likely to be injured, but their injuries are often much more severe and long-lasting and occur both physically and mentally.

-At Agruss Law Firm, LLC, our personal injury lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, our personal injury lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured in an accident due to negligence, contact our office today for a free consultation.

 Child Accident Statistics

 According to Stanford Children’s Health, injury is the leading cause of death in children with approximately 12,000 children dying annually from unintentional injuries.
 Falls are the leading cause of non-fatal injury in children, with approximately 8,000 hospital visits daily for children under the age of 19.

 Bicycle-related accidents account for nearly 100 child deaths every year with 254,000 injuries.
 Drowning is the leading cause of death for children between the ages of one (1) and four (4).
 The majority of these drownings occur in residential pools or open water.

 Overall, though, car accidents continue to be the leading cause of childhood death, comprising 20% of all deaths to children under the age of 19.

 There are a wide variety of situations that may result in a child being seriously injured.
 Some of these common types of child accidents can include, but are not limited to: